analogcode/Swift-Radio-Pro/README.md

 - 3.27.16 Update: Google handoff added, thanks [@GraemeHarrison](https://github.com/GraemeHarrison)
 - 2.24.16 Update: Share icon added, thanks [@SuperChloe](https://github.com/SuperChloe).
 - 12.30.15 Update: UISearchBar added, thanks [@fethica](https://github.com/fethica).
 Turn it on/off in the "SwiftRadio-Settings" file.
-- 12.16.15 Update: New branch added using a single radio station.
 - 12.14.15 Update: LastFM has reopened their API signups.
 Get one at [last.fm/api](http://www.last.fm/api).
 - 10.21.15 Update: Added option to use iTunes API to download album art.
 (See FAQ below). iTunes art is 100px x 100px. i.e. It is smaller than LastFM artwork.
 So, if you use this API instead, you will want to adjust the UI of your app.
 - Volume slider works great in devices, not simulator.
 This is an Xcode simulator issue.